AlexeyProvorov/The-world-as-a-knitting-needle/Duolingo test.md

 Eerily quiet.
 The photo shows a man hitchhiking in a forest.
 He hold his thumb up.
 This photo shows a person who is standing in a forest and hitchhiking.
 This photo shows a person who is standing in the forest and hitchhiking.
-This is an empty place and no one car haven't appeared yet.
+This is an empty place and no cars have appeared yet.

+This photo shows a singer on the scene who is singing a song.
+It's very vibrant vibe and good atmosphere.
+In this photograph, a women is sitting and singing in front of a microphone.
+Behind her hangs a large black cloth.
+In this photograph, a women is sitting and reading a poem.
+In the foreground there is a kindle.
+In this photography, a women is sitting and singing a song.
+In the foreground this is a candle.
+It's very vibrant atmosphere.

+This pi